explodinglabs/superstack.docs/docs/bluegreen.md

 1. A `blue` stack
 2. A `green` stack
 3. A proxy to direct traffic
-4. An external Postgres.
+4. An external Postgres container.

-## 2. Adjust Caddy
+## 1. Caddy Adjustments

 ### Name the Caddy containers

 Naming the Caddy containers `blue_caddy` and `green_caddy` allows the proxy to direct traffic to the correct stacks:

 ```yaml title="compose.yaml"
 caddy: